 Professional staff is key to the long-term successful management, continuity, transparency, and accountability of a Public Art Program.
-Most cities throughout the country have a designated Public Art Coordinator/Manager and assistant staff positions.
+Most cities throughout the country have a designated

+Public Art Coordinator/Manager and assistant staff positions.
 It is the responsibility of the Public Art Coordinator/Manager to assume the pivotal role of guiding the public art process and coordinating the efforts of a multitude of participants.
 To ensure that each project's full potential can be realized, staff must adopt the following responsibilities:

 - a.
 Oversee the Percent for Art budget, including regular meetings with the Office of Budget and Strategic Planning to assess project eligibility for current and projected Capital Improvement Program projects. - b.
 Manage the interests and needs of a varied range of stakeholders, including the City of Richmond's departmental staffs, City Council, Public Art Commission, and various panels, private developers, peer professionals, community members, and others. - e.
 Coordinate public information and community outreach, including the Public Art Program website. - ct.
 Be knowledgeable about the range of artistic possibilities and familiar with local and national resources in the field. - e.
 Facilitate the artist and artwork selection and approval processes. - f.
-Represent and defend the interests of the artist and the intended artwork from the beginning to the end of a project while at the same time understanding and balancing the competing interests and needs of all the other participants in the public art process. - g.
+Advocate for best practices and balance the needs of the City of Richmond, artist or artist group and project site partner interests to achieve artistic excellence while working to implement quality projects and maintain program integrity throughout all aspects of the process. - g.
 Prepare for public art controversy.
 In the event that it occurs, develop proactive systems for distributing information, responding to the media, and activating supporters. - h.
-Manage the design, fabrication, and installation of public artwork.
+Manage the design, fabrication, and installation of public artwork. - i.

-- i.
 Anticipate, plan for, and implement the complex layers of competing schedules, information requirements, budgets, and programmatic needs. - j.
 Negotiate contract agreements and develop consensus around highly complex issues and situations. - k.
-Oversee the documentation, care, and maintenance of the City of Richmond's public art collection. - I. Administer the donation of artwork gifts and memorials to the City of Richmond from private individuals, collectors, artists, foreign cities, or countries.
+Oversee the documentation, care, and maintenance of the City of Richmond's public art collection. - 1.
+Administer the donation of artwork gifts and memorials to the City of Richmond from private individuals, collectors, artists, foreign cities, or countries.